Upgrading to New Version

 Upgrade Log Output

 Once the upgrade is complete, check the output in the Output area at the bottom of the CML2 page in the System Administration Cockpit.
-Ensure that the upgrade did not generate any error or failure messages.
+Ensure that the upgrade did not generate any final error or failure messages.
+Some upgrade steps may generate such messages, which may be ignored as long as the upgrade continued past them; they may only become relevant in case the upgrade as a whole is declared as failed.

 Attention